 1. Run Your Business From Anywhere

 With the flexibility of virtual terminal solutions, merchants can run their businesses from anywhere.
-And collect payments wherever they like.
-Because virtual terminals are a charge anywhere POS, they turn any computer or smart device into a payment device.
-This means merchants can run their businesses in their homes, on the go, or in a physical store-front location.
+Virtual terminals turn any computer or smart device into a payment device.
+This means merchants can run their businesses in their homes, on the go, or in a physical storefront location.

 They can have flexible business hours and locations.
 And they can collect payment even when they are not open.
 With virtual terminals, customers can process transactions online on their own.
 The merchant does not need to be present to complete a payment.